 New Zealand Diploma in Engineering

-For students who want to progress quickly into civil, electrical and mechanical engineering work, Diploma-level study is a great option.
+For students who want to progress quickly into civil, electrical, fire or mechanical engineering work, Diploma-level study is a great option.
 It can also be used as a great foundation for progression to further degrees in engineering and engineering technology.

 Eligibility and where to study